-Hina, a student success coordinator with Cleveland State Global and UDayton Global, helps first-year international students with their pre-arrival steps before coming to the US.
+Hina, a senior student success coordinator with American Collegiate Live and UDayton Global, helps first-year international students with their pre-arrival steps before coming to the US.
 She and her team of coordinators keep in touch with students, informing them of the pre-arrival process, keeping them on track step by step, and offering support along the way.
 As a former program coordinator, Hina brings a wealth of knowledge about how to work with universities and students from around the world.

 Hina loved her own college experience, especially the social and cultural aspects of campus life.
 “I love interacting with people,” she says.

-“Being a student success coordinator is nothing but helping students right from the start!” she says.
+“Being a senior student success coordinator is nothing but helping students right from the start!” she says.

 Student Success Coordinators Make the Pre-Arrival Process Easy